Internet on the go, saving money

 Why Holafly?
 Key benefits

-- Guided and Simple Installation: It's impossible to make a mistake.
-You buy the plan, receive an email with a QR Code and very clear instructions (in Italian), often accompanied by video tutorials.
-Do everything before you leave so you have no stress upon arrival.
+- Simple, Step-by-Step Setup: You can’t go wrong.
+Buy the plan, receive an email with a QR code and clear instructions—often accompanied by video tutorials.
+Get everything set up before you leave, so you won’t have any stress when you arrive.

 - Extended and Reliable Coverage: With coverage in over 190 countries, they have you covered almost anywhere you want to go.
 They rely on the best local operators to ensure a stable and fast connection.

-- 24/7 Customer Support in Italian: If you have a concern at 3 a.m. in Tokyo, you are not alone.
-You can contact their support via chat directly from the website or WhatsApp and they will respond in your language.
-This is an extra peace of mind that - believe me - can make all the difference.
+- 24/7 customer support in your language: If you have a question at 3 a.m. in Tokyo, you’re not alone.
+You can contact their support team via chat directly from the website or via WhatsApp, and they’ll respond in your language.
+This added peace of mind—believe me—can make all the difference.

 How holafly works in 3 simple steps